 - whether the UE needs to re-register after updating the data.

+3. From AMF to UDM: If AMF determines that the UE is not reachable, then AMF invokes the Nudm_SDM_Info service operation to UDM indicating that the transmission of UE Parameters Update data is not successful.
+The UDM considers the procedure as UE Parameters Update procedure as pending and subsequent steps from 4-7 are skipped.
+The UDM may re-trigger the UE Parameters Update Procedure when AMF contacts UDM to update UE location or fetches UE subscription data.
+The UDM may choose to use the same CounterUPU to resend the UDM Update Data if no new authentication vector was generated for the UE.

-2. From AMF to the UE: the AMF sends a DL NAS TRANSPORT message to the served UE.
+4. From AMF to the UE: the AMF sends a DL NAS TRANSPORT message to the served UE.
 The AMF includes in the DL NAS TRANSPORT message the transparent container received from the UDM.

-The UE verifies based on mechanisms defined in TS 33.501 [15] that the UDM Update Data is provided by HPLMN, and:
+The UE compares the CounterUPU received in the DL NAS TRANSPORT message with the stored CounterUPU.
+If it is the same, then UE determines it has already processed the UDM Update data and skips the verification mechanisms defined in TS 33.501 [15] and continues with step 5 of sending an acknowledgement to the UDM.
+If the CounterUPU received is not same, then the UE proceeds with verifying the UDM Update Data provided by HPLMN based on mechanisms defined in TS 33.501 [15], and:

 - If the security check on the UDM Update Data is successful, as defined in TS 33.501 [15] the UE either stores the information and uses those parameters from that point onwards, or forwards the information to the USIM; and